dclement1/Remote_Sensing_Workshop_2/README.md

 - Below we have a zoomed in version of the point cloud showing how dense the points are.
 This data has a point density of 2 points per square meter.
 ![PointCloudZoom](Point_Cloud_zoom.JPG)

-- Finally we have an interactive form of the pointcloud which you can manipulate and see from any angle.
+- Finally clicking the image below will open an interactive form of the point cloud which you can manipulate and see from any angle.
 Please play with this to gain a better understanding of the point cloud concept.
 [![pointcloud](pointcloud_scnsht.JPG)](https://dl.dropboxusercontent.com/u/106681985/Daniel_Clement_Site/portal.html)

 # Flood Analysis